-In order to reject a cruise on the basis of tree data attributes or plot slopes, the check cruisers will audit at least 10.0% of the plots or 5 plots within the sample population (ex. cruiser, block, cutting authority), whichever is greater.
+In order to accept or reject a cruise on the basis of tree data attributes or plot slopes, the check cruisers will audit at least 10.0% of the plots or 5 plots within the sample population (e.g. cruiser, cutblock, cutting authority), whichever is greater.
 If a cruise is being rejected for measure plot data, the minimum number of plots must be based on measure plots.
 Otherwise, the minimum number of check plots can include both count and measure plots.
 If fewer plots have been audited and there is mutual agreement between the cruiser or licensee representative and the check cruiser, the cruise may be rejected or accepted.